-The idea behind a termite barrier is to be applied around the entire area of your home and to offer protection from any angle.
+The idea behind a termite barrier is to prevent subterranean termites or white ants from gaining entry into a structure.
+Termite barrier treatments are installed around the entire area of your home to offer protection from any angle.
 These sneaky little pests can crawl through the tiniest spaces, so the barrier should be perfectly applied by a professional.

 How Do Termite Barriers Work?